StewieCho/test/q.md

 ### Network basic
 #### Default Gateway
-the router for the subnetwork you're on looking for target in local network, if it is not there, then ask the default gatewar to find target (maybe outside)
+the router for the subnetwork you're on looking for target in local network, if it is not there, then ask the default gatewary to find target (maybe outside)

 #### Subnet Mask
-the way to segment network logically it tells what part of IP adress is the network identifier or device identifier
+it tells what part of IP adress is the network identifier or device identifier.
 ```
 class A subnet - 255.0.0.0
 class B subnet - 255.255.0.0